Foramen cecum (dental)

 The Foramen cecum, in dental anthropology, is a minor expression of the protostylid of the tooth.
 It is thus indirectly related to the five non-metric dental crown traits.
 According to dental, biological studies, racially mixed populations have been discovered with deformed Foramen cecums, resulting in unique tooth groove patterns.
 Some dentists and scientists have hypothesized that Foramen cecums could in fact be a trait frequency exhibiting sexual dimorphism.

 Fossas and pits located in the protosylid, a Foramen cecum, have seemingly become rarer and rare over time.
 Most populations suffer from furrows of the cusps; most, however, do not develop problems located in the protosylid.

+Foramen cecum can be present on the lateral incisors and first molars independently.
+It is said that the foramen cecum is commonly be found on the lingual surface of the mandibular lateral incisors, but research on it is scarce.
+The foramen cecum is also described as a depression or small furrow situated between the cingulum and the lingual fossa.
+Dahlberg (1950) was the first to identify it as an accessory or supernumerary cusp on the primary maxillary molars.

+Epidemiology

+Americanoid protostylid is described as a feature by A. Zoubov because of the high frequency of foramen cecum seen in American populations and the low prevalence in Europe, Africa and Asia populations.
+Based on interracial variable characteristics Mongoloid dental complex, frequency of protostylid in 5 different racial groups are 44.7% in Japanese, 89.0% in Pima Indian, 67.3% in Eskimo, 14.5% in American Caucasian and 17.0% in American Negro respectively.
+According to K. Hanihara, protostylid cusp is uncommon in different populations and modern human groups, most Asians, which can distinguish the dental complex of Caucasoid and Mongoloid Negroid.
+N. Aragon et al discovered that protostylid was missing from the sample in the primary teeth case and present with groove expression in the permanent teeth in a native Colombian sample.